Representation Stability for Disks in a Strip

 \end{defn}

-When $b=1$, these $\mathcal{L}^{w}_{m}$ is isomorphic to $\mathcal{L}_{m}$, the twisted commutative algebras that Miller--Wilson suggested could be used to formalize higher order representation stability for the homology of ordered configuration space of points in a connected noncompact manifold of dimension $d\ge 2$, as $F_{m}(\R^{2})\simeq \text{conf}(m, w)$ and wheels on $m$ disks (anti)-commute.
+When $b=1$, these $\mathcal{L}^{w}_{m}(b)$ are isomorphic to the $\mathcal{L}_{m}$, the twisted commutative algebras that Miller--Wilson suggested could be used to formalize higher order representation stability for the homology of the ordered configuration space of points in a connected noncompact manifold of dimension $d\ge 2$, as $F_{m}(\R^{2})\simeq \text{conf}(m, w)$ and wheels on $m$ disks (anti)-commute.
 See \cite[Definition 3.29]{miller2019higher}.

 Finally, we state a proposition that we will need later when proving our representation stability results.

 \begin{prop} Let $M$ an $\mathcal{L}^{w}_{n}(b)$-module.
 Then $M$ is also an $\mathcal{L}^{w}_{n}(b+1)$-module. \end{prop}